pdfernhout/Pointrel20140331/README.md

 To use this, first open the source/PointrelBootstrapLoader.html file in a web browser (which also loads require.js included in that directory).
 Then as a demo you can cut and paste in the contents of bootstrap/bootstrap.json into the text field and click the "Replace All" button.
 There are hover hints over the buttons suggesting what they can do.
 After you have loaded some content, you can click on "List all IDs" to get a list of all the items.
 Click on an item to load the content in the text area.
 Then click "Open view" to display that content as part of the HTML page.

-After you store some content, you can click "Browse" to view only that content in a new browser window instead of lower down on the editor page.
+After you store some content, in some web browsers you can click "Browse" to view only that content in a new browser window instead of lower down on the editor page.
 Browsed content will look like a stand-alone web page or application.
 However, it is not stand-alone because it relies on the bootstrap loader.